catalyst-team/classification/README.md

 ### 1.1 Install requirements

 #### Using local environment:

 ```bash
 pip install -r requirements/requirements_min.txt
 ```

 #### Using docker:

-This creates a build `catalyst-classification` with all needed libraries:
+This creates a build `catalyst-classification` with the necessary libraries:
 ```bash
 make docker-build
 ```